QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     end
     println("Fixed point = $v_old, and |f(x) - x| = $normdiff in $iter iterations")

-The new feature there is ``break`` , which leaves a ``for`` or ``while`` loop
+The new feature there is ``break`` , which leaves a ``for`` or ``while`` loop.

 Using a Function
 ---------------------

-The first problem with this setup is that it depends on being sequentially run -- which can be easily remedied with a function
+The first problem with this setup is that it depends on being sequentially run -- which can be easily remedied with a function.

 .. code-block:: julia